fsarab/fsarab/README.md

 ##  About Me
-I'm M.Sc student in Computer Science at Tehran-Polytechnic (AUT) and interested research in Machine Learning ,Natural Language Processing and Data Science.
+I'm M.Sc student in Computer Science at Amirkabir University of Technology and interested research in Machine Learning ,Natural Language Processing and Data Science.

 ## 🔗 Links